UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_t_rand.rst

 chosen during randomization.
 The sum of all weights could be any value since each individual probability is equal to individual_weight/sum_of_weights.

-The given weight can have two possible interpretations:
+The weight of a range can have two possible interpretations:

 #.
-COMBINED_WEIGHT: The given weight is assigned to the range as a whole, i.e. each value within the range has a fraction of the
+COMBINED_WEIGHT: The given weight is assigned to the range as a whole, i.e. each value within the range has an equal fraction
-   given weight.
+   of the given weight.
 #.
-INDIVIDUAL_WEIGHT: The given weight is assigned equally to each value within the range.
+INDIVIDUAL_WEIGHT: The given weight is assigned equally to each value within the range, hence the range will have a total weight
+   higher than the given weight.

+While it is possible to use different weight modes on each range in a single procedure call, it is recommended to use the same ones to avoid confusion regarding the distribution of the weights.

 Note that the real and time weighted randomization functions only support the COMBINED_WEIGHT mode due to the very large number of values within a real/time range. ::